roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/ECS instances in an edge cluster.md

     **Note:** Set the operating system to CentOS 7.6.

-2. In [OpenAPI开发者门户](https://next.api.aliyun.com/api/CS/2015-12-15/OpenAckService?sdkStyle=dara), call the AttachInstances operation to add the ECS instance to the cluster.
+2. In [OpenAPI Explorer](https://api.alibabacloud.com/#/?product=Ons), call the AttachInstances operation to add the ECS instance to the cluster.

     The following example shows a request body: